Saoudi222467/i222467_i222512_i222618_InfoSec/README.md

 3. **Private key generation happens automatically** (ECC P-256)
 4. Private key is encrypted with your password and stored in IndexedDB
 5. Only public key is sent to server
+6. **(Optional)** Set up Two-Factor Authentication for enhanced security

+### 2. Two-Factor Authentication (2FA) Setup
+1. After registration or from your profile, click "Enable 2FA"
+2. Scan the QR code with your authenticator app (Google Authenticator, Authy, etc.)
+3. Or manually enter the secret key shown
+4. Enter the 6-digit verification code from your app
+5. 2FA is now enabled for your account
+6. **Important**: Save your backup codes in a secure location

-### 2. Login
+### 3. Login
 1. Enter credentials
+2. If 2FA is enabled, you'll be prompted for your 6-digit code
+3. Enter the code from your authenticator app
-2. Private key is decrypted from IndexedDB using your password
+4. Private key is decrypted from IndexedDB using your password
-3. JWT token issued for API authentication
+5. JWT token issued for API authentication

-### 3. Starting a Secure Conversation
+### 4. Starting a Secure Conversation

 #### Option A: Automated Key Exchange (Recommended)
 1. Select a contact from the sidebar